 - 1/4 teaspoon paprika

 - 8 teaspoons ketchup

-- Dice potatoes into 1/2-inch cubes and soak or double-boil to reduce potassium if you are on a low potassium diet.
+- Cut potatoes into 4" x 1/2" pieces and soak or double-boil to reduce potassium if you are on a low potassium diet.
 (See details in helpful hints).

 - Heat oil over medium heat in a skillet.
 Add potatoes to hot oil and cook for 10 to 12 minutes until golden brown.